Pastor granted bail for building without permit

 Source: GNA

-Nyabledzi Prosper, Pastor in charge of Porters Garden, a worship place in Hohoe, has been granted bail in the sum of GHC3,000 by the Hohoe Magistrate Court for building without a development permit.
+Nyabledzi Prosper, Pastor in charge of Porters Garden, a worship place in Hohoe, has been granted bail in the sum of GH?3,000 by the Hohoe Magistrate Court for building without a development permit.

 He is to provide two sureties, one of whom must be a civil servant.